Geolocation

 Check Geolocation

-Geolocation is supported on https protocol & HTML5 Based browsers only.
-However for development purpose, chrome allows geolocation in file protocol and localhost, i.e (127.0.0.1).
-IE 8 and below doesn't support HTML5 Geolocation API.
+Geolocation is supported on https protocol & HTML5-based browsers only.
+For development purposes, Chrome allows geolocation in file protocol and localhost (i.e., 127.0.0.1).
+IE 8 and below do not support the HTML5 Geolocation API.

 For Production purpose, use https protocol.